 Assume you have two sites in the same industry with the following link profiles:

 – PageRank 5

 If someone were to ask you which of the two websites would rank higher on the SERPs, you would be forgiven for thinking that Site A would be the dominant site out of the two simply.
 After all, it has a higher number of backlinks and higher PageRank than site B. However, the reality is that site B is ranking much higher in the search results pages for the same keywords.

 Why is site A not dominating?

-It comes down to one simple fact: site A has 5,000 links from 80 unique domains.
+It comes down to one simple fact: site A has 5,000 links from 120 unique domains.
 This means on average, there are around 60 links coming from each domain.
-On the other hand, site B has 2,000 links from 400 high quality domains.
+On the other hand, site B has 1,000 links from 250 quality domains.
 Therein lies the reason why site B is the dominant site.
 Domain diversity is a very strong ranking signal.
-In fact, it is one of the strongest ranking signals, because, all things being equal, it is really hard to get links from such a diverse range of sites.
-Google understands this.

 When you have many backlinks from the same domain, Google does not count all of them as valid for the purposes of ranking.
 A site with 10,000 links from 100 domains is never going to rank as high as a site with 500 links from 300 domains – all things being equal.
 This is because in the eyes of the search engine spider, the second domain is obviously much more natural.

 A link profile with links from multiple domains that are all hosted on the same IP address does not look natural.
 The IP address factor means that if you have a lot of links from the same IP address block, they will be valued far less than links from multiple IP addresses.